stjordanis/Siv3DTorch/README.md

 </table>

 ## Credits
 * A C++17/C++20 framework for creative coding https://github.com/Siv3D/OpenSiv3D, for 日本語: https://siv3d.github.io/ja-jp/, for English: https://siv3d.github.io/.

+* PyTorch CPP examples + CMake build: https://github.com/prabhuomkar/pytorch-cpp/

 ## A simple example
 The folowing example allocates a PyTorch style random tensor on the GPU ( a CPU is also supported of course), applies the sigmoid to it, then detaches the tensor from